The key difference between reserves and provisions relates to their nature.

 A provision is created in respect of a loss or expense that is most likely to happen in the near future.
 For example, provisions for bad debts are created because a business knows out of experience that some of its debtors will fail to fully settle their dues.

-A Reserve, on the other hand, is an appropriation of profit, i.e. it is created out of profits.
-Instead of crediting the entire profit to current accounts of partners, a part is transferred to the reserve account.
+A reserve, on the other hand, is an appropriation of profit (i.e., it is created out of profits).
+Instead of crediting the entire profit to the partners’ current accounts, a portion is transferred to the reserve account.

 The aim is not to cover a potential loss but to allow the growth or expansion of the business.

 The balance of a provisions account is shown in the balance sheet as a deduction from some asset’s value (e.g., provisions for bad debts are deducted from the debtors account, and the net amount of this account is shown in the balance sheet).

 A reserve, as such, is a part of the firm’s equity.
 It is shown in the balance sheet on the liabilities side, alongside the partners’ capital accounts.